 |Online Audio NT:||No|

 |Affinity Bloc:||Sub-Saharan Peoples|

 The Abu Sharib benefit from living in an area with a plentiful water supply.
 The gardens around the rivers can be cultivated all year round and they don't have to move their herds around to find water like some other groups in northern Chad.
 Agriculture lies at the heart of the life in Ibilak villages.
 Their stable crop is millet.
 They also grow peanuts and cotton as cash crops.
-In many ways they appear to be satisfied with life.
-Living in an area with good water supplies they can subsist well, sustaining a traditional lifestyle in ways passed down from their forebears.
-In recent decades there were large numbers who went elsewhere for work when there were years with famine conditions.
-These days many of the men travel to other places, such as the Sudan or Ndjamena.
-With extra resources in hand many have returned and many plan to return and resume their livelihood in their villages in the Ouaddai Province.
+In many ways the Abu Sharib appear to be satisfied with life.
+Living in an area with good water supplies they can subsist well, sustaining a traditional lifestyle in ways passed down from their ancestors.
+In recent decades there were large numbers of Abu Sharib who went elsewhere for work when famine conditions hit eastern Chad.
+These days many of the men travel to other places, such as the Sudan or the Chadian capital of Ndjamena.
+With extra resources in hand many have returned and many plan to return and resume their agricultural livelihood in their villages in the Ouaddai Province.
 An Abu Sharib man may have up to four wives if he can afford them.
 Most men have one wife.
 Abu Sharib parents tend to have many children.
 They see children, especially boys, as blessings from Allah.
 The Abu Sharib marry within their group with families arranging marriages.

-Around the time the rains are expected, sacrifices are made before the seeds of their main staple, the millet, is sown.
-With that they ask for God's blessing of enough rain and a good harvest.
-These sacrifices probably go back to practices of pre-Islamic traditions, but today all the Ibilak profess to be Sunni Muslims.
+Around the time the rains are expected, the Abu Sharib make sacrifices before the sew millet seeds.
+Then they ask for God's blessing of enough rain and a good harvest.
+These sacrifices probably go back to practices of pre-Islamic traditions, but today all the Abu Sharib profess to be Sunni Muslims.
 Their Islam is heavily influenced by folk religion and animism.
 The Abus Sharib are an unreached people with few of them being followers of Christ.